About Bicycle Path Signs

 What are “separated bikeways” and “shared-use paths”?

 “Separated bikeways” and “shared-use paths” are MUTCD designations for two types of paths that bicycles can travel on.
 A separated bikeway is a path reserved only for bicycle use.
 There is a physical separation between the main roadway and separated bikeways.
 These paths are also known as “separated bicycle lanes.”
 A shared-use path can be used by bicyclists, pedestrians—including skaters, wheelchair users, and joggers—and small, low-speed transportation devices.
+Motor vehicles are not allowed on a bike path.

 Are bicycles allowed to use the main road?